 Contact(s): Josh Brown, DNR wetland program coordinator, 608-266-1902, JoshuaA.Brown@wisconsin.gov

-The trust is currently funding wetland restoration projects on over 450 acres statewide with work on these projects continuing this year.
+The Trust is currently funding wetland restoration projects on more than 450 acres statewide with work on these projects continuing this year.

-Potential applicants are encouraged to contact Josh Brown at 608-266-1902 or JoshuaA.Brown@wisconsin.gov, to discuss prospective projects.
-Additional information can be found by searching the DNR website, dnr.wi.gov, for "Wisconsin Wetland Conservation Trust."
+Potential applicants are encouraged to contact Josh Brown at 608-266-1902 or JoshuaA.Brown@wisconsin.gov, to discuss possible projects.
+Additional information can be found by visiting the DNR website, dnr.wi.gov, and searching "WWCT."